shivannis/xandr-docs-public/xandr-docs/data-science-toolkit/bonsai-language-features.md

 #### Segment value

 Evaluate impressions based on a user-defined value.
 The value may be passed in a number of ways, for example, through the Batch Segment
 Service or a first-party or third-party segment query string.
-For more information on passing values through segment query strings, see "[Segment Pixels Advanced](../invest/segment-pixels-advanced.md)" in documentation (customer login required).
+For more information on passing values through segment query strings, see "[Segment Pixels Advanced](../invest/segment-pixels-advanced.md)" in documentation.

 > [!NOTE]
 > If the user is not in the segment, this feature evaluates to `False`.